MaastrichtU-IDS/translator-openpredict/README.md

 ### Query operation

-The `/query` operation will return the same predictions in the [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) format, used within the [Translator project](https://ncats.nih.gov/translator/about).
+The `/query` operation will return the same predictions as the `/predict` operation, using the [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) format, used within the [Translator project](https://ncats.nih.gov/translator/about).

-The user sends a ReasonerAPI query asking for the predicted targets given: a source, and the relation to predict.
-Use classes and relations from the [BioLink model](https://biolink.github.io/biolink-model).
+The user sends a [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) query asking for the predicted targets given: a source, and the relation to predict.
+The query is a graph with nodes and edges defined in JSON, and uses classes from the [BioLink model](https://biolink.github.io/biolink-model).

 See this [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) query example: